 Amla oil may help reverse the appearance of grey hair by reducing oxidative stress and increasing melanin production within hair follicles, contributing to the restoration of hair’s original color.

 Does amla oil prevent grey hair?

-Yes, amla oil contains several phenolic and anti-inflammatory compounds that can help prevent grey hair by limiting the damage of structural cells and DNA in the scalp by free radicals and UV rays.
+Indeed, amla oil is rich in phenolic compounds and has anti-inflammatory properties, which can help prevent the onset of grey hair by protecting the scalp’s cells and DNA from damage caused by free radicals and UV radiation.

 Petra Nakashian (previously Kravos) is a dedicated natural health and beauty blogger, driven by the loss of her parents to cancer, which led her to meticulously research beauty product ingredients.
 With over 10 years of experience, her in-depth knowledge has made her a trusted expert in the field.
 Founder of Be Healthy Now and Green Beauty Talk, Petra recently expanded her expertise with Beauty Insights Hub, exploring a wider range of beauty treatments.
 Committed to transparency and honesty, her work is a vital resource for navigating the complex world of beauty.